SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Primitives

 {\bf \sys join: \code{(MX)JOIN}.} We now introduce a novel MF-Index based oblivious join operation.
-The advancements of \code{(MX)JOIN} stand out in two key aspects compared to existing oblivious joins.
+The advancements of \code{(MX)JOIN} stand out in three aspects.
 First, compared to the standard \code{JOIN}, \code{(MX)JOIN} stands out for its ability to significantly compact the output size, coupled with a highly parallelizable fast processing mode.
-Second, existing oblivious joins with DP leakages typically require additional privacy budget to learn join sensitivity~\cite{dong2022r2t} or necessitate truncations on joined tuples~\cite{wang2022incshrink, bater2018shrinkwrap}.
+Second, existing DP oblivious joins typically require spending privacy budget~\cite{dong2022r2t} to learn join sensitivity~\cite{dong2022r2t} or necessitate truncation on joined tuples~\cite{wang2022incshrink, bater2018shrinkwrap}. \code{(MX)JOIN} eliminates this need.
 Moreover, \code{(MX)JOIN} is unique as the first oblivious join that enables lossless output compaction without extra privacy loss.
 We illustrate the construction details in Algorithm~\ref{algo:mxjoin}.

-In general, \code{(MX)JOIN} can be applied to two types of data: the base and pre-filtered relations where the join key attribute is contained by the synopses.
+In general, \code{(MX)JOIN} can be applied to two types of data: the base and pre-filtered relations where the join key attribute is included in $\synop$.
 Specifically, \code{(MX)JOIN} starts with computing the join key MFs (Alg~\ref{algo:mxjoin}:4) and constructing private indexes (Alg~\ref{algo:mxjoin}:5) for both inputs.
 All these operations are conducted through ``privacy cost-free'' transformations using available DP synopses.
 Once these objects are obtained, the algorithm employs oblivious sort to rearrange both inputs (Alg~\ref{algo:mxjoin}:6,7), rendering them indexable with tuples logically distributed into independent buckets by join key values.
 Next, \code{(MX)JOIN} simply adopts standard \code{JOIN} to join tuples exclusively within the same buckets (Alg~\ref{algo:mxjoin}:10).
 Finally, \code{(MX)JOIN} performs per-bucket output compaction, where it first determines the \emph{MF join bound}~\cite{hertzschuch2021simplicity} for each bucket join and invokes \code{OPAC} to compact the output according to the learned size (Alg~\ref{algo:mxjoin}:11,12).
 As bucket-wise operations are independent, the aforementioned steps lend themselves well to parallelized processing.
-For better illustration, we visualize \code{(MX)JOIN}'s processing flow in Figure~\ref{fig:mxjoin}.
+As \code{(MX)JOIN} derives join compaction sizes completely from post-processing of DP synopses, it thus incurs no extra privacy loss.
+Additionally, the noisy MF bounds guarantee that compaction sizes are consistently overestimated, ensuring lossless compaction of join results.